vincentwenxuan/smores_document/README.txt

 7. smores_wiper_encoder_test is used to show the 4 calibrated values (adc0_0, adc0_180, adc1_0, adc1_180)

 8. smores_wiper_encoder_calibration is the old version.
 (We found out the new version is not working at all.
 We cannot read the data from usb.)

+9. We put all the things to the smores_autocali (atmega part) and smores_autocalibration (stm32 part).

+10. We change the project_message_types.h, add the autocalibration command type